Doubly Stochastic Yule Cascades (Part I): The explosion problem in the time-reversible case: Background Motivation and Definition of Doubly Stochastic Yule Cascades

-where $u_0$ represents the initial data, $\lambda(\cdot)$ represents linear part of the PDE (a Fourier multiplier), $B(\cdot,\cdot)$ represents a non-linearity of a quadratic type, and $H(\cdot|\xi)$ is a $\xi$-dependent probability kernel.
 Two particular examples of such PDEs that we consider are the incompressible 3D Navier-Stokes equations (NSE) and Kolmogorov-Petrovski-Piskunov equation (KPP), also known as Fisher-KPP equation (see \autoref{examples}).
-A remarkable observation, dating back to McKean's original work on KPP \cites{MB_1983, mckean1975application} and the Le Jan and Sznitman's paper \cite{YLJ_AS_1997} for NSE, is that such a mild formulation can be interpreted as an expected value of a stochastic process $\mathcal{X}(\xi,t)$ built, via the quadratic term $B(\cdot,\cdot)$, on a binary tree structure governed by exponential waiting times between branchings.
+A remarkable observation, dating back to McKean's original work on KPP \cites{mckean1975application,MB_1983} and the Le Jan and Sznitman's paper \cite{YLJ_AS_1997} for NSE, is that such a mild formulation can be interpreted as an expected value of a stochastic process $\bX(\xi,t)$ built, via the quadratic term $B(\cdot,\cdot)$, on a binary tree structure governed by exponential waiting times between branchings.
 The exponential intensities $\lambda(\cdot)$ are in turn random and governed by the distribution $H(\cdot|\cdot)$.
-Thus, the problems from the analysis of the PDE (\ref{mild_PDE_general}) can be re-cast in terms of properties of the ``solution" stochastic process $\mathcal{X}$.
+Thus, the problems from the analysis of the PDE (\ref{mild_PDE_general}) can be re-cast in terms of properties of the ``solution" stochastic process $\bX$.
 In particular, a basic question about the branching structure becomes that of {\em stochastic explosion}: does the stochastic cascade generate infinitely many branches by a finite time $t>0$?
-An answer to this question directly affects existence and uniqueness properties of solutions to (\ref{mild_PDE_general}); see \cites{RD_NM_ET_EW_2015, RD_ET_EW_2019}.
+An answer to this question directly affects existence and uniqueness properties of solutions to (\ref{mild_PDE_general}).
+For example, the classical branching Brownian motion associated with the classical KPP equation is non-explosive, resulting in uniqueness for solutions of the corresponding initial value problem \cite{mckean1975application}, while the branching diffusion processes associated with certain generalizations to the KPP equation are explosive, leading to both non-uniqueness and finite-time blowup of solutions \cite{ito2012diffusion}*{pp. 206-211} (see also \cites{Fujita, Lopez, Nagasawa}).
+In the NSE case, Le Jan and Sznitman \cite{YLJ_AS_1997} circumvented the problem of stochastic explosion by using a thinning procedure.
+However, the thinning masks possible explosion of the underlying stochastic structures, which could hint at possible lack of well-posedness of NSE in certain settings (see e.g.\ \cites{RD_NM_ET_EW_2015, RD_ET_EW_2019, DTT_22}).
+For a background on stochastic cascades arising from PDEs and the role of stochastic non-explosion in the existence and uniqueness theory of the solutions, see \autoref{PDE-casc}.

+\begin{remark} It is worth noting that the explosion in a stochastic cascade corresponding to a PDE is not equivalent to finite-time blowup of the solutions.
+Rather, it is directly connected to the existence and uniqueness of the stochastic processes whose expectation yields a solution to \eqref{mild_PDE_general} (see \autoref{PDE-casc}).
+In fact, there are simple equations associated with non-explosive cascades and admitting finite-time blowup solutions \cite{alphariccati, DTT_22}. \end{remark}